isc-projects/bind9/doc/arm/reference.rst

 Interfaces
 ^^^^^^^^^^

-The interfaces and ports that the server answers queries from may be specified using the ``listen-on`` and ``listen-on-v6`` options. specified using the ``listen-on`` and ``listen-on-v6`` options, as well as the ``https-server`` option for HTTPS queries.
+The interfaces, ports, and protocols that the server can use to answer queries may be specified using the ``listen-on`` and ``listen-on-v6`` options.

-``listen-on`` takes an optional port, an optional TLS configuration identifier, and an ``address_match_list`` of IPv4 addresses.
+``listen-on`` and ``listen-on-v6`` statements can each take an optional port, TLS configuration identifier, and/or HTTP configuration identifier, in addition to an ``address_match_list``.

+The ``address_match_list`` in ``listen-on`` specifies the IPv4 addresses on which the server will listen.
 (IPv6 addresses are ignored, with a logged warning.)
 The server listens on all interfaces allowed by the address match list.
+If no ``listen-on`` is specified, the default is to listen for standard DNS queries on port 53 of all IPv4 interfaces.

+``listen-on-v6`` takes an ``address_match_list`` of IPv6 addresses.
+The server listens on all interfaces allowed by the address match list.
+If no ``listen-on-v6`` is specified, the default is to listen for standard DNS queries on port 53 of all IPv6 interfaces.

 If a TLS configuration is specified, ``named`` will listen for DNS-over-TLS (DoT) connections, using the key and certificate specified in the referenced ``tls`` statement.

+If an HTTP configuration is specified, ``named`` will listen for DNS-over-HTTPS (DoH) connections using the HTTP endpoint specified in the referenced ``http`` statement.
+Normally, ``http`` and ``tls`` configurations will be used together, but ``tls`` may be omitted if encryption is being handled by external software.

-If a port number is not specified, the default is 53 for standard DNS and 853 for DNS-over-TLS.
+If a port number is not specified, the default is 53 for standard DNS, 853 for DNS-over-TLS, and 443 for DNS-over-HTTPS.

 Multiple ``listen-on`` statements are allowed.
 For example: